gcapes/file-backups-rfields/README.md

 - Successful deletions reported at the prompt and in `deleteddirslog.txt`
 - Problems deleting directories are reported at the prompt and in `deleteerrorlog.txt`
 - Both log files are created in the data source directory

+### Setting 'data' and 'backup' directories
+- Edit the file `paths.txt` in the root of this repository
+- `backup.py` and `createmissinglogsheets.py` will read paths from this file